 Sunday, November 27, 2016

 As a Maimonidean, I do not just disagree with Haredi theology, I stopped, long ago, taking it seriously.
 Haredi theology can be divided into two schools; there are those Haredim who are blatantly idolatrous (Chabad) and then there are those, who really do not have any theology at all beyond a vague sense of tribal supremacy.
-God must exist and gave us the Torah, because if he did not, how can we turn our noses up and talk condescendingly about goyim.
+God must exist and have given us the Torah, because if he did not, how can we turn our noses up and talk condescendingly about the "goyim."

 A good example of this is Gates of Emunah - The Principles of Faith, based on the lectures of the late Rabbi Shimshon Dovid Pincus.
 I was struck by his opening chapter as to the extent that, for a work that is supposedly about theology, how little the writer cares about actually making arguments.
 For Pincus, the arguments for Judaism are so obvious that they do not even need to be stated.
 Even a child should be able to figure them out.
 If you disagree with this then it can only be because you are spiritually tainted and maliciously desire to reject God.
 This leads to a counter-intuitive argument, but one that is distinctively Haredi: "Someone who studies the property laws of maseches Bava Basra is fulfilling the mitzvah of emunah because in this way he draws himself closer to Hashem.
 He becomes connected to Hashem, so he thereby attains emunah." (pg.
 9) For Pincus, faith has nothing to do with abstract arguments or even clearly stating principles to believe in.
 Study tort law from the Talmud, something that has nothing to do with God and you will have somehow believed; in what it is not at all clear.
 Of course, this line of thinking raises an interesting question; why should anyone, after reading this passage, bother to continue reading this book?
 You should immediately throw away the book as a waste of time and open a gemara.